CognonicLabs/awesome-AI-kubernetes/README.md

 - Running Deep Learning hosting in user's private or public cloud

 [PolyAxon](https://polyaxon.com/) Welcome to Polyaxon, a platform for building, training, and monitoring large scale deep learning applications.Polyaxon deploys into any data center, cloud provider, or can be hosted and managed by Polyaxon, and it supports all the major deep learning frameworks such as Tensorflow, MXNet, Caffe, Torch, etc. Polyaxon makes it faster, easier, and more efficient to develop deep learning applications by managing workloads with smart container and node management.
 And it turns GPU servers into shared, self-service resources for your team or organization https://github.com/polyaxon/polyaxon

+[Machine Learning Container Templates](https://github.com/IntelAI/mlt) from [IntelAI](http://ai.intel.com/) - mlt aids in the creation of containers for machine learning jobs.
+It does so by making it easy to use container and kubernetes object templates.